Wayman Britt

-Britt was selected by the Los Angeles Lakers in the fourth round (60th pick overall) of the 1976 NBA Draft.
+Britt was selected by the Los Angeles Lakers in the fourth round (60th pick overall) of the 1976 NBA draft.

-He played for the Detroit Pistons (1977–78) in the NBA for 7 games.
+He played for the Detroit Pistons (1977–78) in the NBA for seven games.

-Britt also was drafted in the 13th round (364th overall) of the 1976 NFL Draft by the Washington Redskins.
+Britt also was drafted in the 13th round (364th overall) of the 1976 NFL draft by the Washington Redskins.

-Following his NBA career, Britt held various management positions at Steelcase and Michigan National Bank – Central, before joining the government of Kent County, Michigan, Michigan's 4th largest county, as Deputy County Administrator.
+Following his NBA career, Britt held various management positions at Steelcase and Michigan National Bank – Central, before joining the government of Kent County, Michigan, the fourth largest county in Michigan, as Deputy County Administrator.

 In 2018, Britt was named Kent County Administrator, overseeing the daily activities of the county and serving as the county's Chief Administrative and Financial Officer.